 It’s cool having a basement—one of those rooms built underground.
-They can be used for a living space or for storage.
-They’ve got a reputation for being damp though, so it begs the question, is a fridge in basement safe?
+They can be used for a living space or storage.
+They’ve got a reputation for being damp though, so it begs the question, is a fridge in a basement safe?
 Yes, it’s safe, but only if your basement is dry.

-Electric appliances and moisture don’t go together.
-Moisture can affect the fridge’s performance and lifespan.
 Basements are known to flood too, so unless your basement is dry, keeping a fridge in damp conditions can pose a serious safety risk to you.

 Keeping Fridge in Basement Instead of Kitchen – Pros and Cons